Alessandro Famularo

 Alessandro Famularo (born 11 February 2003) is a Venezuelan racing driver who is currently competing in the 2025 Eurocup-3 season for Drivex.
 He previously competed in the 2022 FIA Formula 3 Championship for Charouz Racing System.
 He has previously raced in the Formula Regional European Championship for Van Amersfoort Racing and G4 Racing, and is an ADAC Formula 4 race winner.

-He is coached by Colombian former Formula One and NASCAR driver Juan Pablo Montoya.
+Famularo is coached by Colombian former Formula One and NASCAR driver Juan Pablo Montoya.

 Personal life

 Famularo was born on 11 February 2003 in the Venezuelan capital of Caracas.
 His twin brother Anthony is also a racing driver who last raced in the 2019 U.S. F2000 National Championship.
 They were teammates at Bhaitech in the 2018 Italian F4 Championship.

 Career

 Karting

 Famularo started karting in his native Venezuela at the age of four years old.
 He was a factory driver for the Birel ART team in 2017 and 2018.